-2.1.4 Total Addressable Market size (TAM) - Serviceable and research with the company of the control of the con
+2.1.4 Total Addressable Market size (TAM) - Serviceable and ressable market (SANP).
+Ares(2019)1399623 - 01/03/2019

 The total addressable building stock includes 3.5 million multi-family residential buildings, and another 7.5 million non-residential ones, amounting to a total 11 million buildings, as presented in § 2.1.2.
 An average construction rate of 1% year and refurbishing rate of 3% year is considered, according to ZEBRA2020 data tool.
 These values are rather conservative, especially for the refurbishments, having in mind the strict rules for energy performance in buildings that will come shortly into force, and the established target for a rate of 3% in public buildings.